Cyfrin/Updraft/courses/solidity/3-fund-me/26-deploying-to-zksync/+page.md

 AggregatorV3Interface priceFeed = AggregatorV3Interface(0xfEefF7c3fB57d18C5C6Cdd71e45D2D0b4F9377bF); // Add ETH/USD zkSync Sepolia address here
 ```

-Since zkSync module may not handle libraries well yet, you can copy the library code directly into your contract instead of importing it.
+Since the zkSync plugin may not handle libraries well yet, you can copy the library code directly into your contract instead of importing it.

 It's recommended using the correct version of the Solidity compiler by updating it to version `0.8.24` for zkSync compatibility.